-If you have not been offered a place at one of your preferred schools on 1 March 2024 because the school was oversubscribed, your child will be considered for any places which become available.
-The Local Authority will reallocate any available places after 22 March 2024.
+If you have not been offered a place at one of your preferred schools on 16 April 2024, because the school was oversubscribed, your child will be considered for any places which become available.
+The Local Authority will reallocate any available places after the 10 May 2024.
 This is known as reallocation day.
 All outstanding applications will be considered, including any late ones, using the school's oversubscription criteria to prioritise.